wangziqi2013/wangziqi2013.github.io/_posts/2018-03-14-Transactional-Conflict-Decoupling-and-Value-Prediction.markdown

 A few optimizations are possible.
 One of them is to send the transaction's read and write set along with coherence requests as a bitmap (signature?).
 This may help the receiver to eagerly determine that a prediction is not feasible, and hence abort early to avoid wasted cycles. (*I am confused here.
 Why sending the read set?
-There is even no invalidatoin for transactional written lines*).
+There is even no invalidation for transactional written lines*).
 The second optimization prposes enhancing existing cache coherence protocol to support updating values in another processor's cache.
 If this is supported, a committing transaction could broadcast its changes to a cache line to all other processors that have a Stale line.
 The latter then updates the content of Stale lines, which may help improving the accuracy of prediction.